What to look out for in Texas City?

 Space Centre Houston

-You need to take a 30min drive from heart of Houston to reach the Space Centre which is not only one of the most popular tourist attractions but also the home to NASA’s Lyndon B. Johnson Space Centre and Mission Control.
+You need to take a 30min drive from the heart of Houston to reach the Space Centre which is not only one of the most popular tourist attractions but also the home to NASA’s Lyndon B. Johnson Space Centre and Mission Control.
 It’s fascinating to see the operations of the world’s largest space program.
-They include many exhibits, models, film shows, astronaut related artefacts and even samples of moon rock.
-Other shows include objects collected during the Gemini, Mercury and Apollo space programs.
-You can also dress up as a astronaut and experience space simulator.
+They include many exhibits, models, film shows, astronaut-related artifacts, and even samples of moon rock.
+Other shows include objects collected during the Gemini, Mercury, and Apollo space programs.
+You can also dress up as an astronaut and experience a space simulator.

 Big Bend National Park